Mobile Hotspot vs. Phone Tethering: What’s the Difference?

 What’s better for you: Phone tethering or a mobile hotspot?

-Stick to phone tethering if you only need portable Wi-Fi only once in a while.
+Stick to phone tethering if you only need portable Wi-Fi for only one person.
 Your phone’s personal hotspot doesn’t have a whole lot of firepower or features, but it’s cheap and easy to use.

-You’re better off upgrading to a mobile hotspot if you regularly go on long trips or regularly share your hotspot with a group of friends, classmates, or coworkers.
+You’re better off upgrading to a mobile hotspot if you regularly share your hotspot with a group of friends, classmates, or coworkers.

 Device type | Best for |